nextflow-io/nextflow/docs/process.md

 - `tuple`: Handle a group of input values having any of the above qualifiers.
 - `each`: Execute the process for each element in the input collection.

-Refer to the {ref}`process reference <process-reference-inputs>` for the full list of available input methods and options.
+See {ref}`process reference <process-reference-inputs>` for the full list of input methods and options.

 ### Input variables (`val`)